forcedotcom/salesforcedx-vscode/docs/_articles/en/apex/writing.md

 ## Code Snippets

-Code snippets are available for scaffolding class and interface definitions, a variety of statements such as loops and conditional statements etc. When you’re working in an Apex class or trigger, run `Insert Snippet` from the Command Palette to view the available snippets.
+Code snippets are available for scaffolding class and interface definitions, and a variety of statements such as loops and conditional statements, and so on.
+When you’re working in an Apex class or trigger, run `Insert Snippet` from the Command Palette to view the available snippets.
 You can also view these code snippets as code completion suggestions.

 If you want to define your own code snippets, read [Snippets in Visual Studio Code](https://code.visualstudio.com/docs/editor/userdefinedsnippets).